11 Top-Rated Things to Do in Whitstable, England

 Although small, the Whitstable Museum is the perfect size for children with a short attention span and offers an interesting look into the people and trade that made up the town's past.
 It's run by volunteers who exemplify the friendly community that makes up this seaside town.

-Insider's Tip: The museum is closed on Mondays, so plan your visit accordingly.
+Insider's Tip: The museum has seasonal hours, so check their website for details and plan your visit accordingly.

 Address: 5A Oxford Street, Whitstable, Kent

-Set in the midst of the busy high street, deep in the heart of Whitstable, stands the stoic St. Alphege church.
+Set in the midst of the busy high street, deep in the heart of Whitstable, stands the stoic St. Alphege church, a popular attraction in town.
 Its turreted steeple is impossible to miss, as is the English flag that flies high above it.

 Kind staff and chatty volunteers sell delicious cakes and various other treats guaranteed to please any palate.
 Plus, the coffee exceeds that found in any of the large chains.
 Looking for something to warm you?
 They also serve tea, hot food like jacket potatoes, and light lunches.
 Another bonus: the prices are extremely reasonable.